Central Limit Results for Jump-Diffusions with Mean Field Interaction and a Common Factor: Introduction

 One of our motivations for the current study is to establish central limit results for models in Mathematical Finance of self-exciting correlated defaults\cite{CMZ}.
 In Section \ref{sec:finapp} we describe how Theorem \ref{thm:clt} yields such results.

 The paper is organized as follows.
 In Section \ref{prelim} we begin by introducing our model of weakly interacting jump-diffusions with a common factor.
 Next in Section \ref{sec:wellpos} we present a basic condition(Condition \ref{cond:main}) that will ensure pathwise existence and uniqueness of solutions to the SDE for the $N$-particle system and also for a related family of SDE describing a nonlinear Markov process.
 These wellposedness results are given in Theorem \ref{thm:wellpos} the proof of which is given in Section \ref{sec:infsyst}.
 The proofs are based on ideas and results from \cite{KurPro,KotKur,KuXi2}.
-In Section \ref{sec:cltassu} we introduce our second main assumption (Condition \ref{cond:clt}) which will be needed for the CLT.
-Sections \ref{sec:canon}--\ref{sec:integop} contain some basic notation and definitions that are needed for the statement of the CLT.
-Our main result(Theorem \ref{thm:clt}) appears in Section \ref{sec:cltstat}.
+In Section \ref{sec:cltassu} we present the main Central Limit Theorem of this work.
+Introducing conditions for the theorem requires some notation and thus we postpone some of them to later sections (specifically Conditions \ref{cond:clt2}, \ref{cond:clt3} and \ref{cond:clt4} are introduced in Sections \ref{sec:estyny}, \ref{sec:7.1} and \ref{sec:secjn2} respectively).
 Section \ref{sec:infsyst} is devoted to the proof of Theorem \ref{thm:wellpos}.
 In Section \ref{sec:symmstat} we recall the classical result of Dynkin and Mandelbaum\cite{DynMan} on limit laws of degenerate symmetric statistics described in terms of multiple Wiener integrals.
-Section \ref{sec:proofmainth} contains the proof of Theorem \ref{thm:clt}.
+Section \ref{sec:gir} introduces the Girsanov change of measure that is the key ingredient in our proofs.
+Section \ref{sec:estyny} enables the estimation of the error due to the perturbation described earlier in the Introduction and Section \ref{sec:proofmainth} contains the proof of Theorem \ref{thm:clt}.
+In Section \ref{sec:pathspace}, using Theorem \ref{thm:clt}, we sketch an argument for proving weak convergence of scaled and centered empirical measures as stochastic processes with values in the dual of a suitable Nuclear space.
 Finally Section \ref{sec:finapp} discusses an application of Theorem \ref{thm:clt} to certain models in Mathematical Finance.

 The following notations will be used.
 Fix $T < \infty$.
 All stochastic processes will be considered over the time horizon $[0,T]$.
 We will use the notations $\{X_t\}$ and $\{X(t)\}$ interchangeably for stochastic processes.
 Space of probability measures on a Polish space $\SSS$, equipped with the topology of weak convergence, will be denoted by $\clp(\SSS)$.
 A convenient metric for this topology is the bounded-Lipschitz metric $\dbl$ defined as